California cops shot and killed 162 people last year. This bill could help reduce the bloodshed.

 The CPOA is also concerned that AB931 challenges the Supreme Court standard, Rundle says.
 But Birbing counters that it is perfectly appropriate for states to set the bar higher than the court did in its Garner ruling—they just can’t lower it.
 “California’s law is as broad an authorization of use of force as is constitutionally permissible, and we don’t have to have that,” he says.

-If the bill passes the Senate Appropriations Committee, it will still need to get through both legislative houses by August 31 to be passed in this session.
+The bill will still need to get through both legislative houses by August 31 to be passed during this session.
 That could be tough, as the state Legislature has historically been hesitant to rattle police groups.

 On Monday, some 250 people representing more than 20 community groups throughout California showed up at the state Capitol to encourage senators to move the bill forward.
 Among them were Black Lives Matter Sacramento, which spearheaded local protests in the wake of the Clark shooting, and the Anti-Police Terror Project.
 Webber spoke at the demonstration, and supporters performed a die-in and read off the names of all the people killed by police in California last year.

-Note: This article has been updated to reflect the passage of the bill from committee.